When you launch Lightroom 3 and head over to the Develop Module, you may notice some minor differences from Lightroom 2.

 At the bottom, as indicated in the image, is a small button.
 In the Point Curve part of the palette, next to the Curve Contrast drop menu is located the Edit Point Curve button.
 Give it a click.

 With that click, the Parametric sliders disappear and the Tone Curve line becomes populated with control points.
 Lightroom finally has caught up with Adobe Camera Raw when it comes to control of the Tone Curve!
-Editing the Tone Curve in Point Curve mode is simple, just click on a point and drag it where you want it to go.
+Editing in Point Curve mode is simple, just click on a point and drag it where you want it to go.

 A simple right click on an errant control point allows you to delete the offending plot.